syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 # Column Drag and Drop

-[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) allows you to drag and drop a column header by setting the [SfDataGrid.AllowDraggingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowDraggingColumn.html) property to `true`.
+SfDataGrid allows you to drag and drop a column header by setting the [SfDataGrid.AllowDraggingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowDraggingColumn.html) property to `true`.
 Drag view is displayed while dragging a column header.
 The drag and drop operation can be handled based on the requirement using [SfDataGrid.QueryColumnDragging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryColumnDragging_EV.html) event.

-The following code example shows how to enable column drag and drop in `SfDataGrid`.
+The following code example shows how to enable column drag and drop in SfDataGrid.

 {% tabs %}
 {% highlight xaml %}